GLOBAL MARKETS-World stocks turn positive in May on Fed bets | Business

 That underscores the importance of key U.S. data due this week, which includes the ISM survey of manufacturing on Wednesday and the May payrolls report on Friday.
 Payrolls are forecast to rise by a solid 320,000, though that would be down from April, with unemployment at 3.5%.

 The chance of a less hawkish Fed saw Treasuries rebound, with 10-year note yields ending on Friday just above a six-week low at 2.743%, down from a peak of 3.203% on May 9.
-In Europe, yields rose on Monday after preliminary inflation data turned out to be stronger than expected.
-Germany's 10-year yields rose 8.2 bps to an over one-week high of 1.045%.
+In Europe, yields climbed on Monday after German inflation rose more than expected in May, reaching its highest level in nearly half a century at 8.7%.
+Germany's 10-year yields rose 9 bps to an over one-week high of 1.064%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)